Governance & Leadership

 The charity register is not a measure of sector health.
 A significant number of registered charities file no accounts, hold negligible assets, and deliver little or no public benefit.
 The Charity Commission's annual removal exercises take thousands of charities off the register each year — 4,146 were removed in 2022-23, the majority for persistent default in filing — but new registrations keep the total roughly stable.

 This matters because dormant charities are not harmless.
 They occupy trustee time, absorb regulatory resource, and can hold restricted assets that sit unused for years.
 Where multiple charities pursue identical objectives in the same geography, the duplication fragments funding, confuses referral pathways, and weakens collective impact.
-Eastside Primetimers, the leading UK advisory firm on charity mergers, has argued consistently that the sector would benefit from far more strategic consolidation, and that funders and infrastructure bodies should actively support it rather than treating merger as a last resort.
+Eastside People (formerly branded Eastside Primetimers), a leading UK advisory firm on charity mergers, has argued consistently that the sector would benefit from far more strategic consolidation, and that funders and infrastructure bodies should actively support it rather than treating merger as a last resort.

 The case for caution